-The Housing Rehabilitation Loan Program (5 year goal = 18 units/AAP goal = 3 units) resulted in 1 completed unit.
-There is 1 unit underway (deleading work was done this year) which will be complete in FY21/22.
-For the First Time Homebuyer Program (5 year goal = 14 units/AAP goal = 2), 3 households were assisted.
-For Affordable Housing development (5 year goal = 6 units/AAP goal = 2 units), no CDBG funds were spent and the funds will be carried over.
-With HOME (reported through the Consortium) and CDBG-CV funds, 20 households received 2 months of emergency rental assistance in response to COVID-19.
-The City spent \$44,597.29 in other funds to assist another 43 households.
+The Housing Rehab Loan Program (5 year goal=18 units/AAP goal=3 units) resulted in 1 completed unit.
+The First Time Homebuyer Program (5 year goal=14 units/AAP goal=2), 3 households were assisted.
+Affordable Housing development (5 year goal=6 units/AAP goal=2 units), no CDBG funds were spent and the funds will be carried over.
+With HOME (reported through the Consortium) funding was provided to a nonprofit developer toward the rehabilitation of 46 affordable units.
+HOME funds and CDBG-CV funds assisted 6 households with emergency rental assistance in response to COVID-19.
+HOME funds were used to assist 21 tenants with rental assistance, 7 were high-risk homeless persons.

-For Economic Development, no Small Business Financial Assistance was spent (5 year goal = 21 jobs/AAP goals = 2 jobs) and the funds will be carried over.
-For Business Technical Assistance (5 year goal = 10 jobs/AAP goal of 5 jobs), we documented 11 jobs utilizing CDBG funds, plus 1 microenterprise business.
-With CDBG-CV funds, 14 FTE retained jobs were documented.
-Although not included in the table, the Salem Main Streets Program provided technical assistance to 4 new, 32 existing and 3 prospective businesses; North Shore Community Development Coalition's (NSCDC) Small Business Engagement Program provided technical assistance to 10 new, 62 existing and 7 prospective businesses; and the Enterprise Center's Small Business Technical Assistance Program assisted 8 existing businesses.
-The City's Microenterprise and Small Business Grant Program for COVID-19 Relief assisted to 13 microenterprises and documented 16 jobs (14 FTE) retained from 12 businesses.
-Monitoring completed on 2 businesses from the prior year resulted in 2 more FTE jobs retained.
+Economic Development, no Small Business Financial Assistance was spent (5 year goal=21 jobs/AAP goals=2 jobs).
+The funds will be carried over.
+Business Technical Assistance (5 year goal=10 jobs/AAP goal of 5 jobs), we documented 11 FTE jobs utilizing CDBG funds.
+The Salem Main Streets Program provided technical assistance to 3 new, 51 existing and 6 prospective businesses, including 34 micro-enterprises, 4 relocating and 2 expanding business; North Shore Community Development Coalition's (NSCDC) Small Business Engagement Program provided technical assistance to 6 new and 19 existing, with the total including 19 micro-enterprise businesses, as well as 3 expanding and 3 relocating businesses.

-For Community Support Services (5 year goal = 45,000 persons/AAP goal = 9,000 persons), with CDBG funds, we assisted 7,928+ people (including at least 201 youth and 201 seniors) through 21 new and 13 carried over contracts with non-profit agencies.
+Community Support Services (5 year goal=45000 persons/AAP goal=9000 persons), with CDBG funds, we assisted 25002+ people (including at least 497 youth and 257 seniors) through 21 new and 14 carried over contracts.
 These numbers may slightly differ in the IDIS generated Table 1 due to reporting for some activities in persons and some in households and Homeless Person Overnight Shelter and Homeless Prevention being separate in the table.
-With CDBG-CV, we assisted 3,943 people, including 55 youth and 500 seniors) through 8 public service contracts.
-IDIS did not include CDBG-CV outcomes in the table.
+IDIS did not include CDBG-CV outcomes in the table which assisted 547 people through 4 public service contracts.